Stellar halos tracing the assembly of ultra-faint dwarf galaxies: Results

-To quantify the presence of a stellar halo, we follow \citet{Tarumi:2021} and calculate $f_5$, which we recall is the fraction of stars beyond 5 $R_{1/2}$.
-Since $f_5$ depends on the half-mass radius, we perform the same ensemble average considering all possible projection planes.
-For each projection plane, we randomly sample the stellar surface density distribution using the same number of stars of \citet{chiti:2021}, i.e., 19 stars, and consider the mean and standard deviation as $f_5$ and its error We estimate $f_5 = 0.16 \pm 0.4\%$ and $f_5 = 0.19\pm 0.03\% $ for the two progenitors.
+To quantify the presence of a stellar halo, we followed \citet{Tarumi:2021} and calculated $f_5$, which we recall is the fraction of stars beyond 5 $R_{1/2}$.
+Since $f_5$ depends on the half-mass radius, we performed the same ensemble average considering all possible projection planes.
+For each projection plane, we randomly sampled the stellar surface density distribution using the same number of stars of \citet[][i.e. 19]{chiti:2021} and considered the mean and standard deviation as $f_5$ and its error. \commenta{We refer the reader to Appendix \ref{sec:app:projections} for a discussion on the differences between 3D and projected properties.} We estimate $f_5 = 0.16 \pm 0.4\%$ and $f_5 = 0.19\pm 0.03\% $ for the two progenitors.
 These values are consistent with the ones expected in isolated galaxies with an exponential profile, where $f_5$ tends to zero.
-Fig. \ref{fig:merger_evolution_overview} shows the formation of a stellar halo after the merger, and as a result of the stellar halo formation, the fraction of outskirts stars in the post-merger galaxy increases to $f_5 = 5.4\pm 1.8\% $.
+Figure \ref{fig:merger_evolution_overview} shows the formation of a stellar halo after the merger, and as a result of the stellar halo formation, the fraction of outskirts stars in the post-merger galaxy increases to $f_5 = 5.4\pm 1.8\% $.
 For comparison, the observed value in Tucana~II is $f_5^{\rm TucII} = 2/19 = 10.5 \%$.